Who can use this capability

 DNS entries required for the setup

-To enable sending email on behalf of your organization using your custom email domain, the following DNS (Domain Name System) settings are required to grant permission to SparkPost, Smartsheet app’s email service provider, so that we satisfy SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail) and DMARC (Domain-Based Message Authentication, Reporting and Conformance) email security standards.
+To enable sending email on behalf of your organization using your custom email domain, the following DNS (Domain Name System) settings are required to grant permission to SparkPost (the Smartsheet app’s email service provider), so that we satisfy SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail) and DMARC (Domain-Based Message Authentication, Reporting and Conformance) email security standards.

-- Domain key (DKIM) record - all the Smartsheet emails sent with the custom domain will have an encrypted digital signature in the mail header.
-The receiving mail server will validate the email message by looking up the custom domain’s DKIM key and use it to verify the encrypted signature.
+- Domain key (DKIM) record - all the Smartsheet emails sent with the custom domain have an encrypted digital signature in the mail header.
+The receiving mail server validates the email message by looking up the custom domain’s DKIM key and uses it to verify the encrypted signature.
 This email authentication mechanism protects the senders and recipients from spoofing and phishing by verifying the emails are sent from the legitimate sender.

 - DMARC record - this defines the actions to be taken by the receiving mail server when emails claim to be from the custom email domain but fail DKIM and/or SPF authentication.
 We recommend setting the policy to quarantine or reject the emails to prevent unauthenticated parties from spoofing mail from the domain.